StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/unix_timestamp.md

 For more information about the date format, see [date_format](./date_format.md).

 This function may return different results for different time zones.
+For more information, see [Configure a time zone](../../../using_starrocks/timezone.md).

 ## Syntax